Nigel1992/-h1-RS-LVL-99-Duration-Cost-Calculator/README.md

 - RuneScape Hiscores API: [https://secure.runescape.com/m=hiscore/index_lite.ws](https://secure.runescape.com/m=hiscore/index_lite.ws) - Used to fetch player information such as levels and experience points.
 - RuneScape Avatar API: [http://secure.runescape.com/m=avatar-rs/USERNAME/chat.png](http://secure.runescape.com/m=avatar-rs/USERNAME/chat.png) - Utilized to display the user's in-game avatar dynamically based on the provided username.

+## Legal Disclaimer

+This project is not affiliated with, endorsed, sponsored, or specifically approved by RuneScape or its parent company Jagex Limited.
+RuneScape and Jagex are trademarks or registered trademarks of Jagex Limited.
+All product and company names are the registered trademarks of their original owners.
+The use of any trade name or trademark is for identification and reference purposes only and does not imply any association with the trademark holder of their product brand.
+This project is for educational and informational purposes only.